Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --location "$LOCATION"
     ```

-- Create an Azure Container Registry (ACR) instance in the resource group to store images of all Microservices we are going to build during this workshop.
-Make sure that you set the `admin-enabled` flag to true in order to seamlessly authenticate the Azure container app when trying to create the container app using the image stored in ACR.
+#### 3.2 Create Network Infrastructure

+!!! note
+    We are keeping this implementation simple.
+A production workload should have Network Security Groups and a firewall.

+- We need to create a virtual network (Vnet) to secure our container apps.
+Note that while the VNet size with `/16` CIDR is arbitrary, the container app subnet must have at least a `/27` CIDR.

     ```shell
-    az acr create `
+    az network vnet create `
     --resource-group $RESOURCE_GROUP `
-    --name $AZURE_CONTAINER_REGISTRY_NAME `
+    --name $VNET_NAME `
+    --address-prefix 10.0.0.0/16 `
-    --sku Basic `
+    --subnet-name ContainerAppSubnet `
-    --admin-enabled true
+    --subnet-prefix 10.0.0.0/27
     ```

-!!! note
-    Notice that we create the registry with admin rights `--admin-enabled` flag set to `true` which is not suited for real production, but good for our workshop.
+- Azure Container Apps requires management of the subnet, so we must delegate exclusive control.

+    ```shell
+    az network vnet subnet update `
+    --name ContainerAppSubnet `
+    --resource-group $RESOURCE_GROUP `
+    --vnet-name $VNET_NAME `
+    --delegations Microsoft.App/environments
+    ```

+- Retrieve the Azure Container App subnet resource ID as it will be referenced when the Azure Container App Environment is created later.

+    ```powershell
+    $ACA_ENVIRONMENT_SUBNET_ID=$(az network vnet subnet show -g $RESOURCE_GROUP --vnet-name $VNET_NAME -n ContainerAppSubnet  --query id -o tsv)
+    ```

+#### 3.3 Create Log Analytics Workspace & Application Insights

 - Create an Azure Log Analytics Workspace which will provide a common place to store the system and application log data from all container apps running in the environment.
 Each environment should have its own Log Analytics Workspace.
 To create it, run the command below: